This week's PhotoHunt theme is "School."

 A deconsecrated church in Venice that’s now a school.

-One of the San Magno churches, Santa Giustina was founded in the 7th century and rebuilt several times over the centuries.
+One of the San Magno churches, Santa Guistina was founded in the 7th century and rebuilt several times over the centuries.
 The present building dates to the 17th century, and the sarcophagi on the façade are the resting places of members of the wealthy Soranzo family who paid for the rebuilding.
 The façade was designed by architect Baldassarre Longhena, whose most famous work is the beautiful church of Santa Maria della Salute which graces the Grand Canal.

-Santa Giustina was closed in the early 19th century after the Venetian Republic fell to Napoleon.
+Santa Guistina was closed in the early 19th century after the Venetian Republic fell to Napoleon.
 For a while it was used as a military academy, and since 1924, it’s been a science high school, the Liceo Scientifico.

 Thanks for visiting and have a great weekend.